NationalSecurityAgency/qgis-d3datavis-plugin/README.md

+# QGIS Data Visualization
+This plugin consists of a D3 circular histogram heatmap using date, time, and custom categories in the data.
+It also has an experimental word cloud generator, but requires adding additional python libraries and uninstalling and reinstalling the ***pillow*** python library.

 # QGIS D3 Date and Time Heatmap
-This plugin creates a D3 circular histogram heatmap using date, time, and custom categories in the data.
+This creates a D3 circular histogram heatmap using date, time, and custom categories in the data.
 An optional legend can be included.

 The plugin works by counting the number of date/time/category events using two axis and displays the results as a circular heatmap.
 It allows you to analyze the temporal distribution of data and how much of it exists across time, based on two frequencies.